HeardLibrary/workshops/R-Stats/shiny.md

 ####Shiny Housing Starts

 [Shiny](http://shiny.rstudio.com/) is a framework developed by [RStudio](https://www.rstudio.com/) for turning data analyses in R into interactive websites.
 Shiny allows you to port your code over to the web without having to know very much about HTML, CSS, Javascript or other web technologies.
+Shiny apps are divided into two parts: ```ui.R``` and ```server.R```.
+The first part contains the layout and the second the analysis.

+In this example, the ```ui.R``` allows users to select a date range from a date menu picker.

 ```R
 # ui.R